JorgeNdC2/tomato_disease/README.md

 * Building models from scratch and evaluating their performance.
 We have tried some architectures based on Non Structured Data Analysis lectures.

 * Loading a rather big pre-trained model, like `DenseNet121`, and add some more layers to it.
-This model has been by far the most accurate one and it is the one we use to predict the photos you upload.
+This model has been by far the most accurate one and it is the one we use to predict the photos you upload, although you can choose between models in a dropdown.

 We have developed a `Streamlit` app where you can upload your own tomato leaf photos and check if they have any known disease.